On an average day at

 pursue their own book club and swap.

-As director of skiing, ski film legend Warren Miller serves as skiing play date
+As former director of skiing, ski film legend Warren Miller's name is tribute on

 skiing.
 It’s the best job; I have no boss, no job description.
 Once and awhile